albert-gee/old-macdonald/Writerside/topics/ESP-Matter-Thread-Border-Router.md

 # ESP Matter Thread Border Router

+## Overview

+The `ESP Matter Thread Border Router` example from [Espressif's SDK for Matter](Espressif.md#esp-matter-solution) demonstrates how to build firmware for a Matter-compliant Thread Border Router device running on Espressif's hardware.

+When the ESP32 connects to Wi-Fi and gets an IP, it sets up Wi-Fi as the backbone for OpenThread and starts the Thread Border Router to enable communication between Thread and Wi-Fi.
+A static variable stops it from running more than once.

 ## Build and Run

-This section demonstrates how to build and run the `ESP Matter Thread Border Router` example.
+This section demonstrates how to build and run the `ESP Matter Thread Border Router` example from [Espressif's SDK for Matter](Espressif.md#esp-matter-solution).

 Prerequisites: